Baltimore Mayor On Confederate Statues: 'I Wanted Them Out Of The City'

-BALTIMORE (WJZ)– Baltimore City’s Confederate monuments are no longer resting where they once stood for years.
+BALTIMORE (WJZ)– Baltimore City’s Confederate monuments are no longer resting where they stood for years.

 By order of Mayor Catherine Pugh, the statues were deconstructed in the dead of night Tuesday to be taken to a secure location.
 The removal stems from the violence and chaos that erupted in Charlottesville less than a week ago.